supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/04-Azure-Automanage-for-Servers.md

 ## Overview:
 Azure Automanage enrols, configures, and monitors the entire lifecycle of dev/test and production VMs for products, services and features such as Azure Security Centre, update management, change tracking, VM inventory, desired state configuration, guest configuration, automation accounts and log analytics.

+## Lab Objectives

+In this exercise, you will be performing the following tasks:

+- Task 01: Configuring Azure Automanage

 ## Task 1: Configuring Azure Automanage

 1. Navigate to the home page of the [Azure Portal](https://portal.azure.com/#home), then search for **Automanage** in the search box and select **Automanage - Azure machine best practices**.